kalebleeroy13/google-homepage/README.md

 # google-homepage
 building the google homepage
-this project helped me with time management how to move my divs around a page and sticking one to the bottom manipulating sizing from css
+this project helped me with organizing a page, how to move my divs around a page and sticking one to the bottom, manipulating sizing as well as placement using css.